 A kitten can wear a flea collar at the age of 12 weeks but must be used safely.
 According to the Pet Poison Helpline, flea collars can be life-threatening when used incorrectly.
 Always consult your veterinarian before using flea collars or any flea products on your kitten.

-Pyrethrins are the most common active ingredients in flea collars.
-They do kill fleas, but they are toxic to cats.
-Accidental ingestion and incorrect use of collars can cause central nervous system, gastrointestinal system and cardiac system problems.
-If you notice any of the following signs, call your veterinarian immediately: drooling, diarrhea, vomiting, seizures, lethargy, dilated pupils, drunk-like walking, slowed heart rate and low or high blood pressure.
+The most common active ingredient in flea collars for kittens and cats, pyrethrins, kill fleas but are toxic to cats.
+Accidental ingestion and incorrect use of collars can cause central nervous system, gastrointestinal system, and cardiac system problems.
+If you notice any of the following signs, call your veterinarian immediately: drooling, diarrhea, vomiting, seizures, lethargy, dilated pupils, drunk-like walking, slowed heart rate, and low or high blood pressure.

-Flea collars contain a very low dose of pyrethrins because of the toxicity.
+Flea collars contain a very low dose of pyrethrins because of the level of toxicity.
 As a result, flea collars are not very effective at ridding your kitten of fleas.
-Mid Hudson Animal Hospital in New York gives this example on their website to illustrate the effectiveness, “It takes about four days for a flea collar to kill a flea.
+Mid Hudson Animal Hospital in New York gives this example on its website to illustrate the effectiveness: "It takes about four days for a flea collar to kill a flea.
 In that amount of time, the flea has laid about 400 eggs."

-No matter what the age of your kitten, consult your veterinarian before using any flea control products.
-There are many different products available, and your veterinarian will know which will be most effective for your kitten.
+No matter what the age of your kitten, always consult your veterinarian before using any flea control products.
+There are many different flea collar kitten products available, and your veterinarian will know which will be most effective for your kitten.